arsari/AnalyticsMobile/README.md

 Google Analytics 4 (GA4) is a powerful analytics tool that enables to track user interactions and behaviors on our mobile app.
 Implementing GA4 on our mobile app requires a few steps:

-* Set up a GA4 property in the Google Analytics interface.
+1. Set up a GA4 property in the Google Analytics interface.
-* Install the Google Analytics for Firebase SDK in the mobile app.
+2. Install the Google Analytics for Firebase SDK in the mobile app.
-* Configure the app to use the Firebase SDK, including registering the app with Firebase.
+3. Configure the app to use the Firebase SDK, including registering the app with Firebase.
-* Enable the GA4 property for our Firebase project.
+4. Enable the GA4 property for our Firebase project.
-* Update our app's code to use the GA4 tracking code.
+5. Update our app's code to use the GA4 tracking code.

-This is self playground of analytic implementation on an Android Mobile App using Firebase SDK, GTM, and GA4 mobile data stream that allows to explore the implementation of:
+This is a playground of analytic implementation for a Android Mobile App using Firebase SDK, GTM, and GA4 mobile data stream that allows to explore the implementation of:

 - Setup of Firebase SDK Analytics tracking in the Android Mobile App ([Add Firebase to your Android Project](https://firebase.google.com/docs/android/setup))
 - Setup of GTM in the Android Mobile App to track different 3rd party tags